-- Students can use sticky notes to make a list of vocabulary organied by intensity levels.
+- Students can use sticky notes to make a list of vocabulary organized by intensity levels.
 For example, they could put adjectives in order from hottest to coldest (cold, cool, lukewarm, warm, hot, burning, etc.).
-Using sticky notes, the students can work together to organize them until they agree on an order. - ❖ You can also use sticky notes to make vocabulary trees and group the words by meaning.
+Using sticky notes, the students can work together to organize them until they reach an agreement. - You can also use sticky notes to make vocabulary trees and group the words by meaning.